Palos Verdes Peninsula High School: Education

 The high school is consistently recognized as one of the highest-performing public high schools in the state.
 In 2022, U.S. News & World Report ranked PVPHS 42nd in California and among the top 500 high schools nationally, with a 99% graduation rate and strong college readiness scores.
 More recently, in 2024, U.S. News ranked PVPHS 37th statewide.
 For the 2025–2026 school year, PVPHS was ranked #285 nationally, #34 in California, #11 in the Los Angeles Metro Area, and #259 among STEM High Schools, based on state test performance, graduation rates, and college readiness.

 On the California Assessment of Student Performance and Progress (CAASPP) — the state’s Common Core-based testing system — PVPHS students consistently outperform statewide averages.
 In the most recent 2024 testing cycle, 85.53% of 11th-grade students met or exceeded standards in English Language Arts, while 58.58% met or exceeded standards in Mathematics.

 Athletics

 In 2014, as a senior, future major leaguer Eli Morgan had a 10–2 win–loss record with a 1.23 earned run average.
 He was named Bay League Co-Pitcher of the Year and All-California Interscholastic Federation First Team.

-Extracurricular Activities and Programs
+Extracurricular activities and programs

 Palos Verdes Peninsula High School offers a large variety of extracurricular activities including, but not limited to, Model United Nations, Speech & Debate, Mock Trial, CyberPatriots, FRC Robotics, Science Research, and Academic Decathlon.
 Its Speech & Debate and Model United Nations programs are nationally ranked.

-In October 2022, the school's Model United Nations program, together with Rotary Club of Palos Verdes Sunset and Rotary E-Club of District 2750 Tokyo Yoneyama, hosted the 1st Rotary Peace Conference with speakers such as Best Delegate CEO, Kevin Chan, and Ihor Kukhlevsky, a Ukrainian refugee.
-It was dedicated to bringing awareness to the atomic bombings in 1945 and nuclear weapons.
-A tree from Heiwa (Hiroshima Survivor Trees) was planted by California Assemblymember Al Muratsuchi afterwards.